-In the event the HMI Display application software needs to be upgraded, the USB host port on the back panel of the HMI Display (see Figure 8.2ftware updates provided by TCI.) can be used for field upgrades.
+In the event the HMI Display application software needs to be upgraded, the USB host port on the back panel of the HMI Display (see Figure 8.2) can be used for field upgrades.
 Software upgrade instructions will be sent with any software updates provided by TCI.